 The books I've acquired include "Cold Peace: Russia's New Imperialism" (2004), by Janusz Bugajski; "Financial Literacy for Millennials" (2016), by Andrew O. Smith; '"Hidden in Plain Sight: America's Slaves of the New Millennium" (2017), by Kimberly Mehlman-Orozco; "The Artificial Intelligence Imperative: A Roadmap for Business" (2018), by Anastassia Lauterbach and Andrea Bonime-Blanc; "The American Way of Writing: How to Communicate Like a Native at School, at Work, and on the Road" (2019) by Steven D. Stark; "If Einstein Ran the Schools: Revitalizing U.S. Education" (2019), by Thomas Armstrong; and "Ghost Guns: Hobbyists, Hackers, and the Homemade Weapons Revolution" (2020), by Mark A. Tallman.
 I also signed and published the first (as far as I know) serious biography of Barack Obama not insta-written for children ("Barack Obama: The New Face of American Politics" (2007), by Martin Dupuis and Keith Boeckelman), which sold through its first printing in a week, and the ONLY book-length treatment of the DuPont scandal dramatized in the Mark Ruffalo movie "Dark Waters" (2019) (other than lawyer Robert Bilott's own recent memoir): "Stain-Resistant, Nonstick, Waterproof, and Lethal: The Hidden Dangers of C8" (2007), by the journalist Callie Lyons.

-In the nonprofit world I am a volunteer treasurer for two organizations, and in 2015 I served as Chair of the Woman Extraordinaire Committee for International Women Associates of Chicago, coordinating an award luncheon at the Union League Club for 300+ guests in honor of Karen AbuZayd.
+In the nonprofit world I am a volunteer treasurer for the Columbia University Club of Chicago, and in 2015 I served as Chair of the Woman Extraordinaire Committee for International Women Associates of Chicago, coordinating an award luncheon at the Union League Club for 300+ guests in honor of Karen AbuZayd.

 Languages studied: French, Spanish, German, Russian.
 French again.